Niamey Grand Market: Importance

 The Niamey Grand Market has been called the commercial center of the entire county, as goods from across the nation and abroad pass through the center and are sold both wholesale and retail.
 The market, and especially its traditional craft center is an important tourist attraction, drawing an estimated 20,000 tourists a year.
 A large bus and taxi station lies just behind it.

+History

+The market was built in as a uniform structure in 1950.
+A fire destroyed the market in 1982 and was rebuilt in 1987 with a cost of 5 billion francs.
+Today the Grand Market draws in an estimated 20,000 tourists per year.